 Fleet management refers to the processes and systems used to oversee company-owned vehicles.
 This includes everything from purchasing and maintaining company vehicles to tracking mileage and fuel consumption.

 Optimizing operations and reducing fleet management costs requires a set of clear policies.
 Compliance is often the most difficult aspect of managing company vehicles.
-Challenges can include personal use of vehicles, unnecessary fuel purchases, and employee-involved accidents.
+Challenges can include personal vehicle use, unnecessary fuel purchases, and employee-involved accidents.
 To ensure compliance, policies must be clear and enforced.

 A fleet vehicle is any vehicle owned or leased by a business for commercial use.
 This can include cars, trucks, vans, and specialized vehicles.
 These vehicles bring a set of risks that the company must manage properly.
 Fleet use of a vehicle has particular tax implications that differ from personal use.

 Some organizations rely on employees who carry out their jobs using personal vehicles.
-These personal vehicles do not meet the fleet definition and should be managed in a different way.
-Organizations that use employee-owned vehicles should pay a mileage reimbursement, car allowance, or FAVR reimbursement to drivers to offset expenses.
+These personal vehicles do not meet the fleet definition and should be managed differently.
+Organizations that use employee-owned vehicles should pay mileage reimbursement, a car allowance, or a FAVR reimbursement to drivers to offset expenses.

 Work fleet vehicle use refers to business use of a vehicle owned or leased by the company.
-The organization must pay for the maintenance of the vehicles as well as travel costs like gas, tolls, and parking fees.
-Often fuel costs are covered by a company credit card or reimbursement.
+The organization must pay for vehicle maintenance and travel costs, such as gas, tolls, and parking fees.
+Often, fuel costs are covered by a company credit card or reimbursement.

-Corporate fleet vehicles cost more than the price of purchase.
-Owning vehicles comes with costs like depreciation, insurance, maintenance and repairs, and more.
-Many of these costs are tax deductible as long as management follows IRS-compliant procedures.
+Corporate fleet vehicles cost more than the purchase price.
+Owning vehicles comes with costs like depreciation, insurance, maintenance, repairs, and more.
+Many of these costs are tax-deductible as long as management follows IRS-compliant procedures.

-Corporate vehicle costs can balloon if employees abuse the perk of a company car, drive recklessly, or use fuel for personal trips.
+Corporate vehicle costs can balloon if employees abuse the company car perk, drive recklessly, or use company fuel for personal trips.
 Driver oversight is a key area for reducing costs and keeping the company fleet program sustainable.

 To properly manage fleet costs, an organization should have a set of enforceable policies that cover the following: